 Sautee 2 t minced garlic in remaining oil in skillet until just turning color.
 Add 1/4 cup vermouth and reduce to a syrup consistency while stirring with a spatula.
 Add 1/4 cup beef or chix stock, 2 t soy sauce and 1 T balsamic vinegar. reduce to syrup while stirring .
 Remove from heat and stir -melt-in 1 T butter.
 Serve finished sauce over rested steaks on pre-warmed plates.

-Set the time machine for 1963, pop the hatch and emerge into a weird parallel world where everyone smokes constantly, fear of meat, dairy, and dietary fat is unheard-of and “fat kids” are an anomaly still worthy of ridicule by peers.
+Set the time machine for 1963 to enjoy among other things- beef stroganoff via time machine- pop the hatch and emerge into a weird parallel world where everyone smokes constantly, fear of meat, dairy, and dietary fat is unheard-of and “fat kids” are an anomaly still worthy of ridicule by peers.
 Anxiety over Soviet missiles and MAD could only be relieved by smoking, drinking, the antics of “Rocky and Bullwinkle” and escape into the romanticized past of Camelot. ” Dr. Strangelove ” wouldn’t be seen till ’64.
 Something evil (besides Boris and Natasha) stalks this confounded scene: causing a dramatic rise in coronary heart disease (CHD) mortality in relatively rich, western nations.
 The evil needed identification and eradication.
 All was about to be turned upside-down.
 This classic Stroganoff recipe provides instant transport back to the 60’s.

 Ancel Keys (U of M) had already set the course by then with his graphic association of CHD death rate vs percent of dietary calories from fat for 6 countries.
 Everyone thought he was onto something and researchers piled-onto the “diet-heart idea”.
 More cool-headed skeptics found that Keys had cherry-picked the 6 countries from a total of 22 for which data was available.
 Had he included all 22 the correlation for sugar consumption versus CHD deaths would have been higher than that for total fat.